dserra8/FetchRewardsExercise/README.md

 For unit tests, I test the only use case with this fake repository.

 For instrumented tests, I use dagger hilt to inject the fake repository and use case into my view model and then do some simple fragment tests.

+Only major thing missing is no persistance data storage.
+If I would use one, it would be Room.